Why is My Mortgage Missing from My Credit Report? Unveiling the Mystery!

 As an affiliate, we may earn a commission from qualifying purchases.
 We get commissions for purchases made through links on this website from Amazon and other third parties.

-Many people are surprised to find that their mortgage is not showing up on their credit report.
+Many people are surprised to discover that their mortgage is not listed on their credit report.

 They make payments on time, yet this major financial commitment doesn’t seem to be reflected in their credit history.